acezen3d/AzShadersDocument/README.md

 - `Metallic`: $Metallic_{\text{Unity Standard}}={Metallic_{\text{Az}}}^\frac{1}{2.2}$ or $Metallic_{\text{Az}}={Metallic_{\text{Unity Standard}}}^{2.2}$.

 ### Shader type
 Most Az shaders include specific Koikatsu game features, giving them types that suggest their intended use.
 These types appear as suffixes in the shader names.
-Most of the shader types listed below are derived from the game’s original shaders.
+Most of the shader types listed below are derived from the game's original shaders.

 | Shader type      | Potential renderers                              | Typical game shader                   |
 | ---------------- | ------------------------------------------------ | ------------------------------------- |